polterguy/polterguy.github.io/documentation/faq/index.md

 We have some basic support for Cassandra, ScyllaDB and CQL, but nothing that's officially supported.

-## Can I visually design my app with Aista?
+## Can I visually design my app with Magic?

 No, besides SQL Studio there are no _"visual designers"_ in Magic.
 Magic is based upon software development automation, and machine learning and AI, and not graphical user